nueverest/blowdrycss/README.md

 :five: Integrated minification.

+:six: Parameter customization.

-:six: PEP8 Compliant
+:seven: PEP8 Compliant

-:seven: Full UnitTest Coverage
+:eight: Full UnitTest Coverage

+:nine: MIT License

 ### What it is not
 This tool is not designed to replace the need to manually develop complex CSS.
 Multi-rule classes, Background images,